 This letter represents comments concerning the Exposure Draft of proposed amendments to GASB Statement No. 27, Accounting and Financial Reporting for Pensions, and the Exposure Draft of proposed amendments to GASB Statement No. 25, Financial Reporting for Pension Plans.
-The views expressed in this letter are my own.
-They do not reflect the positions of any of the actuarial organizations of which I am a member.

-I believe that the proposed Standards are inconsistent, needlessly complex, and should be withdrawn.
+We believe that the proposed Standards are inconsistent, needlessly complex, and should be withdrawn.
 The proposed statements will impose significant expense and reporting burdens on the state and local governments which maintain defined benefit pension plans.
-At the same time, users of the financial statements of state and local governments will find it more difficult to obtain the information they need in order to make judgments concerning the effects of plans on employers' financial positions.
+At the same time, users of the financial statements of state and local governments will find it more difficult to obtain the information they need in order to make judgments concerning the effect of plans on an employer's financial position.